MultisampledNight/flow/src/gfx/draw.typ

 // branching out arbitrarily.
 // The syntax for branching is inspired by the IUPAC nomenclature of organic chemistry:
 // https://en.wikipedia.org/wiki/IUPAC_nomenclature_of_organic_chemistry
+//
-// Only one initial starting point is needed.
+// At least, one starting state and a target state are needed.
 // Afterwards, any number of branches can follow, and the default one is automatically entered.
 // A branch is a sequence, where each element can be a coordinate or another branch.
 // Coordinates can be specified in place.